musikele/musikele.github.io/_posts/2021-07-19-move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 ## Conclusion

-Well, this was a huge jurney.
+This was a huge jurney.
 It took me some months to figure out, some days to actually find the will to do it, and a couple of hours per every year that I transferred.
-I hope this article will help someone because all the info I found on the web were very sparse and this is probably the only article that contains all the journey from start to end.
+I hope this article will help someone because all the info I found on the web were very sparse and this is probably the first article that contains all the journey from start to end.

 Enjoy your photos!